damien-dupre/dcu-r-tutorials/slides/slide_02_07.md

 - Billions of other functions.

-Base R, as well as the pre-installed R packages and all the others that you can download from CRAN, github or anywhere else, have an uncountable number of functions that can be used.
+Base R, as well as the pre-installed R packages and all the others that you can download from CRAN, github or anywhere else, have an immense range of functions that can be used.
 You can even create your own function, which is usually very helpful.

 ---